 Dig a pond

 This may sound like hard work, but introducing a pond to your garden can be a game-changer.
 A body of water offers a serene feature that requires less ongoing maintenance compared to flower beds and lawn.
+Typically a pond will require an annual check-up with experts in aquatic management in order to prevent algae overgrowth or mosquito infestations.
+With a once a year maintenance performed easily for you being as far as work goes, it’s a pretty hands off addition to the garden which can make a wonderful change to your outdoor space.

 Besides, ponds can be a hub of biodiversity, as they attract different aquatic and land species.
 You can also add aquatic plants and a small fountain for a gorgeous and relaxing pond.